splAcharya/splAcharya/README.md

 I love coding, be it software or hardware.
 I am currently pursuing master’s degree in computer science.
 I also have a bachelor’ s degree in Computer Engineering.
 Currently, outside of college, I am doing certifications and projects in Machine Learning.
 My eventual goal is to focus on Computer Vision and Natural Language Processing.
 Currently I am working at Eden Medical, Inc as an embedded computer vision intern.

-As of now my primary programming language is Python.
+As of right now my primary programming language is Python.
 However, I am proficient in C/C++ as well.

 As part of my master’s degree, I am currently researching on Automated text summarization using natural language processing techniques and unsupervised machine learning algorithms.